medic/cht-docs/content/en/apps/tutorials/local-setup.md

 ### 4. Create and Upload a Blank Project

 With `medic-conf` you can also create a blank project.
 This provides you a template from which you can begin working on CHT.
-Just run:
+To do so, run the following commands:

 ```shell
 mkdir cht-app-tutorials